cgalmenartest/node/CONTRIBUTING.md

 ### Backbone

 - [Midas Backbone Best Practices](https://github.com/Innovation-Toolkit/midas/wiki/Backbone-Best-Practices).
 Some basic hints on development in Backbone for Midas.

+### Secure templating

+Since Midas accepts and displays user-generated content, take care to make sure that is it escaped before displaying it.
+Otherwise, users may enter potentially harmful JavaScript code.

+Escape all content that doesn't need to render as HTML in the client template file with [HTML-escaped filters](http://underscorejs.org/#template) `<%- ... %>`.

+Any content that does need to display HTML, such as the user's profile, should be escaped in the view with `_.escape(content)` or by passing markdown content through `marked()`, which will sanitize HTML by default.
+Also include [a comment](https://github.com/18F/midas/blob/devel/assets/js/backbone/apps/profiles/show/templates/profile_show_template.html#L148) about how the content has been escaped so we can easily audit the templates.

+Note: server-side templates use [node-ejs](https://github.com/tj/ejs) instead of [underscore](http://underscorejs.org/#template) for templates.
+The syntax is very similar, but HTML-escaping is done by default with `<%= ... %>` with EJS instead of `<%- ... %>` like underscore.

 ### <a name="git-hooks"></a> Git Hooks